-AppDynamics collects data on the performance, health, and resources of an application, its components (transactions, code libraries), and the related infrastructure (nodes, tiers) that services those components.
-Before using AppDynamics, you should ensure that your application is secure and does not expose sensitive data.
+AppDynamics collects data on application performance, health, and resources, in addition to the application components (transactions, code libraries) and related infrastructure (nodes, tiers).
+Before deploying AppDynamics, you should ensure that your application is secure and does not expose sensitive data.
+This page describes how to prevent sensitive data collection in your application environment.

 Preventing Sensitive Data Collection